Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### How much of the Sprint Backlog must be defined during the Sprint Planning event?

-- [ ] Just enough tasks for the Scrum Master to be confident in the Development Team's understanding of the Sprint.
+- [ ] Just enough tasks for the Scrum Master to be confident in the Developers understanding of the Sprint.
 - [ ] The entire Sprint Backlog must be identified and estimated by the end of the Sprint Planning meeting.
-- [x] Enough so the Development Team can create its best forecast of what is can do, and to start the first several days of the Sprint.
+- [x] Enough so the Developers can create its best forecast of what is can do, and to start the first several days of the Sprint.
 - [ ] Just enough to understand design and architectural implications.

 **[⬆ Back to Top](#table-of-contents)**